 Working on transitioning to independent living is a key focus for many young adults.
 This includes independence in chores, work/ vocational life, and/or academics.

 Finally, for parents coming in with their child, parent support and coaching on how to handle difficult behaviors so they do not escalate is included when needed.
-To find out a little more about my approach to tween/teen therapy, please visit my adolescent/teen therapy page.
+To find out a little more about our approach to tween/teen therapy, please visit our adolescent/teen therapy page.

 If you are interested in learning more about autism assessment and therapy, feel free reach out to see if Healthy Mind Sacramento can help.